digital-asset/daml/.github/ISSUE_TEMPLATE/feature_request.md

 A description of what the problem is --- "I'm always frustrated when [...]"

 **What's your preferred solution?**
-What you want to happen.
+Tell us what you'd want to happen.

 **Describe alternatives you've considered**
 Any alternative solutions or features you've considered.